And this is your undocumented anchor man here for the whole show.

 That's the real danger.

-You know, people say, I get a lot of people say to me, yeah, you know, Obama's a Marxist, Obama's a socialist.
+You know, people say, I get a lot of people say to me, you know, Obama's a Marxist, Obama's a socialist.

 It doesn't really matter what Obama is.

-Uh who knows what he is, really.
+Who knows what he is, really?

-You know, he sat listening to that guy in church for twenty years and it didn't bother him, and then when it became inconvenient, poof, the guy's out the door.
+You know, he sat listening to that guy in church for 20 years and didn't bother him.

 And that way lies stagnation.

-Uh that for for those of us who came to this country, this is the last stop.
+That for those of us who came to this country, this is the last stop.

 There's nowhere else to go.

-Uh until Obama introduces his plan to lower the uh oceans and the lost city of Atlantis emerges from the waves.
+Until Obama introduces his plan to lower the oceans and the lost city of Atlantis emerges from the waves, America is the last stop.

-Uh it leads incrementally, almost imperceptibly, to long-term decline.
+It leads incrementally, almost imperceptibly, to long-term decline.

 And I don't want that to happen in this country.